-Why Is It Important to Maintain My Air Conditioner And Furnace?
+Why is it Important to Maintain My HVAC Unit?

 If you could see an accident before it happened, wouldn’t you want to prevent it?
-Well, you can do just that.
-Proper maintenance can prevent trouble with your system before it becomes serious or even worse an emergency situation.
+Well, you can do that with proper maintenance, which can prevent trouble with your system before it becomes a serious, Emergency HVAC Repair situation.

 A routine heating and air conditioning maintenance will help prolong the life of your system.
-Maintaining your system will insure proper operation, and maintain its cleanliness.
-Dirt build up can lead to equipment malfunctioning.
+Maintaining your system will ensure proper operation and maintain its cleanliness.
+Dirt buildup can lead to equipment malfunctioning.
 In addition, cleanliness will provide improved capacity and lower energy costs.
-Keep in mind, a regular maintenance will support your effort in meeting the manufacturer warranty requirements.
+Keep in mind, regular maintenance will support your effort in meeting the manufacturer’s warranty requirements.

 The Conejo Preferred Maintenance Club